dealfonso/simplelottieplayer/README.md

 - `url`: the URL from which to retrieve the animation.
 - `max-width` and `max-height`: when resizing the animation using `resize(...)` function, these values limit the size of the containers, while keeping the aspect ratio for the animation.
 - `autosize`: if set to true the container is resized (observing `max-witdh` and `max-height`) when an animation is loaded.
-- `loop`: if set to true, the animation will play in loop when loaded.
+- `loop`: if set to true, the animation will play in loop when loaded, for a number of times (see `repeat-count`).
+- `repeat-count`: if set to a number, the animation will play that number of times and then stop (0 means _forever_).
+This parameter is ignored if `loop` is set to false.
 - `autoplay`: if set to true, the animation will start playing when loaded.
 - `control-buttons`: if set to true, the animation will _pause_ or _play_ when clicking on it (and an overlay icon will appear).
 - `css-class-control-buttons`: are a space-separated list of classes to add to the control buttons.